 - Very easy to make, ready in just over 30 minutes (unless decorating)

-✔️What You’ll Need
+Ingredients You’ll Need

 Gluten-free plain flour is needed.
 It’s easiest to use an already prepared blend.
-I have baked with a couple of varieties and the difference is only slight.
-Use your preferred brand, I like to use Orgran* or Bob Mills*.
+I have baked with a few varieties, but the difference is only slight.

 Cinnamon and allspice powder complement ginger well.